jdabney/cookbook-ddclient/README.md

 USAGE
 =====

 You will need to set the attributes for your provider user, password and domain.
-Check the `attributes/default.rb` for other available attributes (note the 6 hour update interval).
-Here is an example role:
+Check the `attributes/default.rb` for other available attributes.
+Here is a example role:

 	{
 	  "name": “your-chef role”,
-	  "description": "",
+	  "description": "example role with ddclient",
 	  "json_class": "Chef::Role",
 	  "default_attributes": {